spm/spm-docs/docs/reference/MEEG/eeg_preprocessing.md

 The "Channel types" submenu allows reviewing and changing the channel types.
 Use the "Review" option to examine the presently set channel types.
-During conversion, SPM will make an informed *guess* at the correct channel types but this can sometimes go wrong, especiallly for EEG data.
+During conversion, SPM will make an informed *guess* at the correct channel types but this can sometimes go wrong, especially for EEG data.
 To set a particular channel group to some channel type, select this type from the menu.
 A list of all channels will appear.
 Select the subset whose type you would like to set. `Ctrl` and `Shift` buttons can